Registering a financial service provider from overseas

 Limitations on promoting registered status

-The new regulations introduce limitations on FSPs promoting their registration, and set out a ‘disclaimer statement’ that must be included on an FSP’s website if:
+The Financial Service Providers (Registration) Regulations 2020 introduced limitations on FSPs promoting their registration, and set out a ‘disclaimer statement’ that must be included on an FSP’s website if:

 Any breach of the requirement to include the warning statement can result in deregistration from the FSPR.
 These statements can be found on the Government’s legislative website.